wild-dino/country-flags-quiz/README.md

 The quiz contains all flags all over the world that built with REST API countries: https://restcountries.com/ The front-end is hosted on [GitHub Pages](https://wild-dino.github.io/country-flags-quiz/).

+You get ten randomly flags.
+Every game is unique.

 ## Technologies:
 - React + React Hooks
 - TypeScript